NickUfer/web/src/pages/blog/why-new-user-login-registration.md

 purpose of changing the password, both intent and authenticity of the request are confirmed.

-To text below can perhpas be used in another place
+To text below can perhaps be used in another place

 ## Approaches to solving Identity